Emergency Medical Services Fellowship

 This fellowship accepts only graduates of an Emergency Medicine Residency at an ACGME-accredited institution.
 International candidates are welcome to apply, however, this program does not sponsor visas.

-- Submission: Submit your application by mail directly to our residency coordinator.
+- Submission: Submit your application by email directly to our fellowship coordinator.
 Please note that this fellowship accepts only graduates of an ACGME-accredited residency in Emergency Medicine.

 - Telephone interviews: Selected applicants will be contacted for telephone interviews with the program director and/or assistant program director.

 - Finalist candidates.
 Selected applicants will be invited for in-person interviews.
-We hold interviews beginning in January.
+We hold interviews from June through October.
 Candidates are responsible for travel and lodging expenses to attend interviews.

 About Our Facility

 The EMS fellowship is based at the main HCMC campus in downtown Minneapolis.
-HCMC provides in-patient and ambulatory services, our Level I Adult and Pediatric Trauma Center, and numerous specialty clinics—all within a single facility that spans five city blocks.
+Hennepin Healthcare provides in-patient and ambulatory services, our Level I Adult and Pediatric Trauma Center, Certified Burn Center, Comprehensive Stroke Center, Extracorporeal Life Support Organization (ELSO) Certified Center and numerous specialty clinics—all within a single facility that spans five city blocks.